Quality criteria for medically relevant pro- and synbiotics

 In line with the guidelines of medically relevant pro- and synbiotics from the WHO, WGO, FDA, as well as the Austrian and German Societies for Probiotic Medicine (DePROM and OePROM)

-All bacterial strains used in our products have obtained international GRAS (Generally recognised as safe) status, which ensures the highest level of safety for human consumption and the absence of side effects, even when taken over a longer period.
+All bacterial strains used must have GRAS status, QPS status or comparable safety standards, which indicates the highest safety standard for human ingestion and the absence of side effects even with long-term use.

 2. Number of bacteria